BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/00_SetUp.md

 ```
 singularity pull docker://buisciii/bacterial_wgs_training
 ```
-The last option (only for advanced users) is to build the image from the recipe inside the repository you just cloned:
+The last option (only for advanced users) is to build the image from the recipe inside the repository you just cloned.
+You may need to execute it as root and edit images permissions to work under your user:
 ```
-sudo singularity build wgs_bacterial.simg bacterial_wgs_training/Singularity
+singularity build wgs_bacterial.simg bacterial_wgs_training/Singularity
 ```